 - Make children aware of dangerous situations and how to keep themselves safe

-- Explore how to develop and maintain healthy and positive relationships with others
+- Explore how to develop and maintain healthy and positive relationships with others both online and offline

-- Ensure children have respect for others and understand that they have rights and
+- Ensure children have respect for others and understand that they have rights

 - Encourage children to be independent and responsible members of the school community